You need to capture details of each of the spaces that you manage using the essensys Platform, including those you intend to lease to occupiers.

 Accessing the Space Details

 From the Main Navigation, select Spaces.

-Select the floor whose spaces you want to edit.
+Select the floor that you want to add spaces to.

 To create a space directly at the floor level (not contained by another space):

 To add a single space, click Add at the bottom-left.

 To add multiple spaces, change the number, and then click Add.

 For example, if your floor is broken into 4 wings, you could type 4 to add the 4 spaces to the floor at once.